Ficool

 Who am I?
 That's a way!
 I'll tell you a bit about me, it'll be interesting I promise.
 Just stay and see if you want to see the whole thing.
 Please only for this start!

-People often say that a stories start must come in third person and set sence for its beginning.
+People often say that a stories start must come in third person and set a sence for its beginning.
 But that's not how mine began, but for you it will.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Today's day no different from others, a cloud filled sky, and a sun obscured yet it still cast upon the life of its land.
-She was also there, a small speck on a grand scale, yet she experienced a very different life from the rest.
+She was also there, a small speck on a grand scale, but she experienced a very different life from the rest.

 Sheltered from the world, but held captive in a prison.
 Her story began the same way she thought it would end, to her the only thing she knew was that you can never escape from what you're born into.